sarahciston/codingcare/_drafts/prospectus.md

 * **processing**: another word for programming, processing focuses not on the end product or task but the inter/intra action, the digestion that happens. of code. of trauma. of information.
 * **techno**: hybrid, digital, systems-oriented, mr.wizard science, project-driven not damage-centered
 * **craft**: material, iterative, process-oriented, handmade, embodied, tinkering

-Therefore **Coding Care** is XXXX

-And **Trans*formative processing** inspired in part by histories of transformative justice, recognizes that oppression is at the root of harmful technological systems, and argues that acknowledging this oppression is essential to addressing it and to imagining and creating different, even healing systems.
-While reparative and restorative also have resonance with this project, the terms' relationship to justice movements and to LGBT histories are fraught.
-Meanwhile a broader sense of transformation and the added layers of resonance with trans\*-inclusive approaches to gender, sexuality, identity, and imaginative futures seems more befitting of this project, its participants, and its intentions.
-The term **processing** as well, interchangeable here with programming, speaks to a more embodied crossover, a working-through of personal and communal and generational trauma.
-I'm interested in how these terms slip-slide around each other poetically, when thinking of the Central Processing Unit of a person or a digital device.

-And **TechnoCraft** is the combo of historically dismissed and feminized practices of craft—which emphasize process, duration, ongoingness, community—with the aspects of technology which get overlooked, like the contributions to the materiality of tech from Women of Color in the Global South, and move slow and fix things, capacities for repair and air and error and poesis in the techne.

 * handmade, craft, iterative, durational practices